jd-xia/blog/_posts/2017-10-19-how-does-ssl-work.md

 - Create a keystore and generate the key pair.
 - Export self-signed certification from keystore.
 - Create a new truststore
+- Generate a CSR and Request a Signed Certificate from a CA (Optional)
 - Enable SSLv3 (Optional)
 - Source Code (SSL Socket Server)
 - Source Code (SSL Socket Client)